 To access the template, complete the following steps:

-- Open the Manager.
+- Open the data manager.

 - Click the Add button at the upper right of the section you are in.

-- Select From Spreadsheet.
+- Choose From spreadsheet.

-The From Spreadsheet dialog box appears.
+The From spreadsheet dialog box appears.

 - On the dialog box, click Download template.